religiosa1/tgnotifier/README.md

 Alternatively, you can set all of the configuration with environment variables.

 ### API KEY

 You can use API key mechanism, to authorize the incoming request.
-It can be any string of characters, but better if it's cryptografically secure.
+It can be any string of characters, but better if it's cryptographically secure.
 You can generate an API key with the corresponding command:

 ```sh